solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     > NOTE: If the table values are very small, the effort of doing a parallel operation may be more than the effort to do a non-parallel execution.
 The tables and rows above should be enough to generate a Parallel Hash Full Join plan.

-4. Run the following command to see the execution plan of the select statement:
+4. Run the following command to see the execution plan of the select statement, note that we are disabling the calculation of costs to ensure that you see the parallel hash full join in the execution plan.
+This is because the costs to do parallel for this query may be higher than simply doing a regular hash full join:

     ```sql
     EXPLAIN (costs off)
     SELECT count(*)
     FROM left_table lt
     FULL OUTER JOIN right_table rt
-    ON lt.x = rt.x
+    ON lt.x = rt.x;
     ```

 5. In the execution plan, you should notice the use of a `Parallel Hash Full Join`.